Work + Life

-Get or give advice on everything from starting & growing your business to figuring out your finances.
+Get or give advice on everything from starting & growing your business to carving out time for the rest of life.
 Find resources to help you master the daily challenges you face as an entrepreneur.

 I was talking to a friend this morning and we both thought that WHAT NOW WHAT NEXT might be a good place to have a discussion about the fact that women entrepreneurs are always being asked to do things for free.
 I get a request for free design work every week (lately it has been twice a week).
 What's with this?